Enkrypcode/Enkrypcode/README.md

 ## I'm a Student, UI/UX Designer and also Front-End Developer + Gamer
 - 🎨 I really like design jobs
-- 🎨 I Also like design using photoshop and also illustrator
+- 🎨 I Also like design using photoshop and figma
 - 👨‍💻 I really like developing Front-End Websites
 - 🎮 Games?
 Of course I also really like playing games.
 Especially strategy games like Dota 2
-- 🎯 I am ready with my internship in 2022.
-WISH ME LUCK!
+- 🎯 Bismillah, I will become a successful intern at DANA Indonesia.
+Wish me luck!
 ---

 ## Another about me (Self-Description) :